BernardasJuzumas/spiketech_assignment/README.md

 #### PostgREST

+PostgREST is quite performant.
+Two instances can fit on a single CPU core, handling approx 400 connections (it is advertised that on such instances it can do up to 2000).
+Since there will be up to 1000 connections - there's going to be a need for 3 of such instances.
+2vCPUs + 3GB RAM total should satisfy this requirement.

 Setting up postgrest instance acan be done via environment viariables, config files or (even!) from the database.
 For now I will setup `settings.conf`:

 ```conf